NishanthNarayananKP/Coursera_Introduction-to-Embedded-Systems-Software-and-Development-Environments/Assignments/Final_assessment/course1/README.md

 In this programming assignment you will:

-- Write more C-programming code and integrate your code with your build system.
+- Write more C-programming code and integrate code with the build system.
 - Reuse version control repository and add some new c-programming functions that manipulate memory.
-Y
-- Test your code on your host machine and should compile for both the target platform and host platform.
+- Test code on the host machine and should compile for both the target platform and host platform.

 ### <ins>Output</ins>: